Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ![GT2560 v4.0 populated](GT2560_V4.0_populated.jpg)

-This happens on other Geeetech boards too, across all models.
+This happens on other Geeetech boards too, across all printers.

+In order to proceed with the mod, you'll have to open the hood and look at your board.
+If it has all the connections ready, good.
+Keep on reading.
+If it doesn't, jump to Part 4.0.
+It doesn't have to be a stock Geeetech board (as long as it meets the aforementioned requirements).

 # Part 2.1-bis: The breakout board